 - Eligible events/activities include obtaining international certifications, attending international trade shows, designing and producing international market marketing materials, and following export compliance regulations

 Applications will be accepted on a rolling basis until funding expires.
-For more information, contact the International Division’s Export Grants Manager, Jorge Diaz at 303-892-3858 or Jorge.email@example.com.
+For more information, click here or contact the International Division’s Export Grants Manager, Jorge Diaz at 303-892-3858 or Jorge.email@example.com.

 OEDIT assembled a network of international consultants that will connect the advanced industries to global opportunities.
 Colorado companies have access to international consultants in major markets that provide valuable in-country market research specific to the advanced industries.
 Consultants can help Colorado companies learn how to:

 - Gain local knowledge fast

 - Realize competitive advantages

 Global locations of consultants include: Brazil, Canada, Mexico, France, Germany, Scandinavia, UK, China and Japan.

 For more information about the consultant network, click here or contact Sandi Moilanen at 303-892-3857 or firstname.lastname@example.org.